 For the purpose of applications to institutions of higher education, the District shall also calculate class ranking as required by state law.
 The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class ranking for the purpose of automatic admission under state law.
-[See EIC(LEGAL)]
+[See policy EIC for more information.]